Is it true that Monaco has absolutely no income tax?

 For instance, moving residency from France to Monaco could increase withholding taxes on US source dividends from 15% to 30% due to the absence of a tax treaty between Monaco and the US.

-Besides, Monaco offers several advantageous tax policies, enabling individuals or High-Net-Worth Individuals (HNWIs) to significantly reduce their taxation.
+However, Monaco offers several advantageous tax policies, enabling individuals or High-Net-Worth Individuals (HNWIs) to significantly reduce their taxation.
 These advantages include the following:

-- absence of Controlled Foreign Company (CFC) rules, which means that income from offshore entities may be exempt from taxes;
+• absence of Controlled Foreign Company (CFC) rules, which means that income from offshore entities may be exempt from taxes

-- no wealth tax;
+• no wealth tax

-- no effective management rules for foreign companies;
+• no effective management rules for foreign companies

-But how to not pay taxes in Monaco?
+How to (not) pay taxes in Monaco?

 Applying for residency in Monaco involves proving a sufficient level of wealth, securing a place to live, and demonstrating a clean criminal record.
 We outline the step-by-step process to achieve residency, from application to approval in our article “How to become resident in Monaco“.